axshen/reproducibility_ci/README.md

 ## Static linting

-See [pycodestyle](https://github.com/PyCQA/pycodestyle) for pip installable library to perform static pep8 checks on your code.
+* [pycodestyle](https://github.com/PyCQA/pycodestyle) for pip installable library to perform static pep8 checks on your code.
 This should be run prior to the creation of pull requests.
+* [cpplint](https://github.com/cpplint/cpplint) for c++ static linting.